 Furthermore, the bill amends K.S.A.
 26-201 to include a similar voting requirement for city governing bodies, ensuring that each member whose district encompasses the land in question must also vote in favor of the eminent domain action.
 The bill repeals the existing section of K.S.A.
-26-201, thereby updating the legal framework governing eminent domain to enhance local governance and accountability in land acquisition for recreational purposes.
+26-201, thereby updating the legal framework governing eminent domain in relation to recreational land acquisition.
+The act will take effect upon its publication in the statute book.

 Statutes affected: As introduced: 26-201